Terry87/ExData_Project1/README.md

 ExData_Project1
 ===============

-Plotting Project 1 for Exploratory Data Analysis
+This repo contains the four plots and the R scripts that produce the plots for Project 1 for the Coursera subject *Exploratory Data Analysis.*